ArmoredPony/svscr/README.md

 they will be concatenated.
 E.g. `svscr inner/pic -d outer` will create a file with this path: `.../outer/inner/pic.png`.

-`-x` or `-extension` can be used to add an extension to your file.
+`-x` or `--extension` can be used to add an extension to your file.
 It will override the extension you supply within file name.
 E.g. `svscr pic.png -x webp` will save `pic.webp`, not `pic.png`.